How to Know If You Need a Tummy Tuck or Lipo

 If you can pinch excess skin or notice sagging when seated, a tummy tuck is likely needed.

-Can liposuction tighten loose skin at all?
+Will liposuction tighten my skin at all?

 Only minimally, and only if skin elasticity is excellent.